mhhayashi/LabBearDocs/INSTALL.md

 3. Download .whl file from releases into new folder
 4. Open command line
 5. cd into directory
-6. Optional (recommended): Use a virtual environment copying packages from global. (warning: disk space)
+6. Optional (recommended): Use a virtual environment copying packages from global.
+Instructions:

 Windows
 ```
 pip freeze > requirements.txt
 python -m venv .venv